taliaanderson/taliaanderson.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: NOAA Climate & Global Change Postdoctoral Fellow
+role: University of Minnesota Presidential Postdoctoral Fellow

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: University of California - Los Angeles
+- name: University of Minnesota - Twin Cities
   #url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: I am a postdoctoral fellow with the NOAA Climate & Global Change Program [NOAA Climate & Global Change Program](https://cpaess.ucar.edu/cgc/current-awards-alumni).
-I am based at the University of California - Los Angeles with the McKinnon Group [McKinnon Group](https://karenamckinnon.github.io/).
+bio: I am a [University of Minnesota Presidential Postdoctoral Fellow](https://ppfp.umn.edu/) in the [Department of Geography, Environment & Society](https://cla.umn.edu/geography).
+I recently completed another postdoctoral fellowship with the [NOAA Climate & Global Change Program](https://cpaess.ucar.edu/cgc) and was based at the University of California - Los Angeles in the [McKinnon Group](https://karenamckinnon.github.io/).
 My research focuses on climate variability and change in mountain landscapes across different spatial and temporal scales.
 I use a variety of data types, from models to satellite imagery, to explore climate impacts in both localized areas and large, multi-country regions.

 # Interests to show in About widget
 interests: